Watch Adam Levine And James Corden Get Pulled Over By The Cops In New Video

-Adam Levine and James Corden found themselves having a bit of a run in with the law while filming the latest instalment of The Late Late Show’s infamous ‘Carpool Karaoke’ segment.
+Adam Levine and James Corden found themselves having a bit of a run-in with the law while filming the latest installment of The Late Late Show’s infamous “Carpool Karaoke” segment.
 Daily Mail reports that a sneak peek of the video released this week shows Adam and James being pulled over by a cop as they were driving around Hollywood together, rolling down their window as he shouts to them from his vehicle.

-In the ‘Carpool Karaoke’ preview clip posted online, The Late Late Show host and the Maroon 5 singer can be seen interacting with the policeman who asked them to roll down their window as he blasts his sirens.
+In the “Carpool Karaoke” preview clip posted online, The Late Late Show host and the Maroon 5 singer can be seen interacting with the policeman who asked them to roll down their window as he blasts his sirens.

 Corden can then be heard telling the officer, “Hello, Sir!” before the cop then revealed why he wants to twosome to pull over.
 The officer then joked, “I’m going to pull you over so you can sing your song for me” before telling the twosome that they were causing a hazard with their driving.